forkgits/flutter-debugger/README.md

 ## Introduction

-*Flutter Debugger is a standalone app for debugging Flutter apps, Based on [Flipper](https://github.com/facebook/flipper) (Extensible mobile app debugger) and provide more functionally.*
+*A standalone app for debugging Flutter apps, Based on [Flipper](https://github.com/facebook/flipper) (Extensible mobile app debugger) and provide more functionally.*

 Browse the docs on [flutter-debugger.blankapp.org](https://flutter-debugger.blankapp.org/).